By Ray Goodspeed (Leyton and Wanstead Labour member)

 Trotsky identified the urgent need for regenerating the industrial economy and boosting the numbers of workers – proletarians – and encouraging a flow of these into the Party, so it could once again become the party of the workers.
 Its drift away from that had led to a clear divide opening up between the workers and their party, leading to industrial unrest, strikes and protests.

 This was even more crucial, as the Communist Party was the only party in a one-party state, a situation that had been imposed during the Civil War and still remained.
-Workers were leaving the Party or even joining “anti-party” workers groups.
+Workers were leaving the party or even joining “anti-party” workers groups.
 This risked detaching the party from the masses and weakening its class character.

 This was in the context of the (necessary) decision to partially restore some elements of market capitalism under the New Economic Policy (NEP) from March 2021 onwards.
-The number of unemployed workers increased by seven times in the two years up to January 2024, reaching 1,240,000, and there was a lowering of wages as the new bosses (‘Nepmen’) tried to boost their profits.
+The number of unemployed workers had increased by seven times in the two years up to January 2024, reaching 1,240,000, and there was a lowering of wages as the new bosses (‘Nepmen’) tried to boost their profits.

 Further, Trotsky noted, there was an increasing intolerance of any dissent, with decisions being enforced through demands for blind loyalty to the leadership and through intimidation, with free-thinking members being accused of ‘factionalism’.
 He writes of an atmosphere of “cliquishness, smugness and disdain”, where decisions are made by the “upper storey” of the party while the “lower storey” merely learn of decisions which they then have to implement.

 Young workers and students, in particular, were being trained in a spirit of deference to authority.
 Those who tolerated that were then groomed for future places in the hierarchy, but others were angered and drifted away from the party or were driven to factionalism.
-Of course, the older Bolshevik leaders rightly carried huge personal respect for their past roles, but in Trotsky’s view, this should never mean unquestioning obedience.
+Of course, the older Bolshevik leaders rightly carried huge personal respect on account of their past roles, but in Trotsky’s view, this should never mean unquestioning obedience.

 Old-Bolsheviks

-New members who joined more recently, since the October Revolution, had their own experience to draw upon and should have the right to “participate most actively” in deciding policy.
+New members who joined more recently – since the October Revolution – had their own experience to draw upon and should have the right to “participate most actively” in deciding policy.
 The so-called “Old Bolsheviks” needed to work with the new layers or risk becoming the “consummate expression of bureaucratism”.

 Both Lenin and Trotsky had become concerned about this developing situation, and especially after a series of disputes with Stalin in 1922, around issues such as the national question in Georgia, Lenin had agreed to work with Trotsky to reform the party and move against Stalin’s concentration of administrative power into his own hands and his misuse of that power.

-In May 1922, Lenin had been weakened by the first of a number of strokes, but nevertheless he was working with Trotsky to prepare “a bomb” for Stalin at the 12th Party Congress in March 2023.
+In May 1922, Lenin had been weakened by the first of a number of strokes, but nevertheless, he was working with Trotsky to prepare “a bomb” for Stalin at the 12th Party Congress, in March 2023.
 On March 10, however, Lenin suffered a second, and much worse, stroke which left him partially paralysed and unable to play any further active role in politics.
 He was unable to take part in the Congress.
 This left Trotsky isolated and, for good or ill, he decided not to force the issue with the main leaders, Stalin, Zinoviev, and Kamenev – the so-called “Troika” (named after traditional Russian three-horse carriage).

 Despite Trotsky’s huge popularity after the Civil War, especially within the Red Army, and despite, or even because of, his charisma and fine oratory, those who wanted to engage in a factional dispute with him inside the Communist Party itself, which held all the real power, could focus on a number of weaknesses.
 This they did, ruthlessly, and much more easily in Lenin’s absence.
 Trotsky had only joined the Bolshevik Party in July 1917, after all, and some “old-Bolsheviks” – those who were Bolshevik members in the long years before and during the First World War – regarded him with suspicion.